hyperledger-labs/private-data-objects/docs/install.md

 The required host-system configuration for Private Data Objects is to separate the Private Data Objects components from the ledger components.

+Private Data Objects services (specifically the enclave service, provisioning service, and the client) can be run on Ubuntu 18.04 and Ubuntu 20.04 (server or client).
+PDO also has been tested on Ubuntu 16.04 and 17.10.
+However, for these configuration not all standard libraries match the required versions and you will have to, e.g., install by hand an openssl version >= 1.1.0g (the default libssl-dev on these platforms is still based on 1.0.2).

-This means if you want to run PDO on a single physical host, either PDO or the ledger will have to run in a separate VM or container.
+If you want to run PDO on a single physical host, either PDO or the ledger will have to run in a separate VM or container.
 In particular, to run PDO in SGX HW mode, the PDO component has to run in an SGX-enabled environment.
 Below installation and configuration instructions will make sure that the host and the docker components fullfill this requirement.

 If Sawtooth ledger is used, then both Sawtooth (and the PDO transaction processors for Sawtooth) should be run on Ubuntu 16.04.
 If Microsoft CCF ledger is used, both CCF and the PDO transaction processor should be run on Ubuntu 18.04.

-Private Data Objects services (specifically the enclave service, provisioning service, and the client) should be run on Ubuntu 18.04  (server or client).
-PDO also has been tested on Ubuntu 16.04 and 17.10.
-However, for these configuration not all standard libraries match the required versions and you will have to, e.g., install by hand an openssl version >= 1.1.0g (the default libssl-dev on these platforms is still based on 1.0.2)
+We provide Docker images to run the ledger in the supported environment.

 The ledger and PDO may run on other Linux distributions, but the installation process is likely to be more complicated, and the use of other distributions is not supported by their respective communities at this time.

 ## <a name="SGX">Intel Software Guard Extensions (SGX)</a>
 ### Overview